avehtari/BDA_course_Aalto/exercises/ex4_rubric.md

 ### Q13 - 1 point

-Is the histogram of the LD50 in 1j) plotted?
+In 1 j), is the histogram of the LD50 plotted?

 - No
 - Yes, and it is distributed much wider or narrower than [-,-]